4else/expose/docs/diverse.md

 of algorithms (where they are used to find new insights in their users).
 And somethings cannot.
-Looking beyond the world of mere algorithms, here are some exercises to help you find (some) of the things you might be missing. x
+Looking beyond the world of mere algorithms, here are some exercises to help you find (some) of the things you might be missing.

 ## :triangular_flag_on_post: Listen